 Spanning Tree Protocol (STP) is a network protocol designed to prevent layer 2 loops.
 It is standardized as IEEE 802.D protocol.
 STP blocks some ports on switches with redundant links to prevent broadcast storms and ensure loop-free topology.
-With STP in place, you can have redundant links between switches to provide redundancy.
+With STP in place, you can have redundant links between switches in order to provide redundancy.

 So, our toplogy above could look like this: